TYLearChen/Disease_Control_and_Prevention_Database/README.md

 # Disease_Control_and_Prevention_Database
-This is a group project for the course COMP-421 Database systems, offered by McGill Unversity in Winter 2020.
+This is a group project, contributed by KUAN-TING KUO, Tianxiao Xu, TSUNG-YU CHEN and Zhendao Li. for the course COMP-421 Database systems, offered by McGill Unversity in Winter 2020.
 The three project is consistant and correlated.

 ## Description